There are many reasons, unrelated to wingshooting, that we buy hunting dogs.

 I was sitting on the sideline of my son’s soccer game, watching the ball bounce merrily back and forth between clusters of second graders.
 My son, playing goalie at the time, was most certainly not watching the ball.
 His eyes were trained on a little brown blip that was running back and forth along a chainlink fence fifty yards away, marking the edge of the park.

 I squinted.
-Recognizing that the brown blip was actually a chihuahua I sighed, realizing I had to teach my son what that word “awesome” means.
+Recognizing that the brown blip was actually a chihuahua, I sighed, realizing I had to teach my son what the word “awesome” means.

 After a fatherly admonition (“Watch the game, son!”)
 I turned to my wife.
-She simply nodded, knowing the time had come as well.
+She simply nodded.
+We knew the time had come.

-I’d spent the last year or so researching hunting dog breeds and hunting over a buddy’s pair of Brittanys, but I had already decided on the breed we were going to get: Braque du Bourbonnais – a little-known breed that excels both in the field and in the home.
+I’d spent the last year or so researching hunting dog breeds and hunting over a buddy’s pair of Brittanys, but I had already decided on the breed we were going to get: Braque du Bourbonnais.
+It’s a little-known breed that excels both in the field and in the home.
 I had stumbled upon an article in Gun Dog Magazine about the breed and my imagination had been running wild ever since.
-The only question was, with a very limited number of breeders across the country, was there a litter on the horizon?
+The only question: with a very limited number of breeders across the country, was there a litter on the horizon?

-Side note: I’m sure you’ll agree with me when I say that the name Braque du Bourbonnais sounds awfully pretentious for a hunting dog.
+Side note for a moment.
+I’m sure you’ll agree with me when I say that the name Braque du Bourbonnais sounds awfully pretentious for a hunting dog.
 So, when people ask what breed she is, I mumble something about her being a pointer and being from the region in France that inspired the good folks of Kentucky to name their liquor “Bourbon.”
 That usually gets me off the hook.

 Fast forward about five months and five thousand requests from my son to “get a dog.”
-I found myself pulling up to Elk Run Kennels in Southern Idaho – a mere 5 hours from where I live – to pick up our new family member.
-The best part is that, while I described the breed in great detail to my son and got his own little imagination churning, he was under the impression that we were going to Elk Run to, “film something for Project Upland.”
-As we walked up to the house, Lonn Kuck (the breeder) opened the door and a nine-week-old female with liver ticking and perfect brown spot on her eye came careening down the steps of the front porch, colliding with my son’s shins.
+I found myself pulling up to Elk Run Kennels in Southern Idaho—a mere 5 hours from where I live—to pick up our new family member.
+The best part is that, while I described the breed in great detail to my son and got his own little imagination churning, he was under the impression that we were going to Elk Run to “film something for Project Upland.”
+We walked up to the house and the breeder, Lonn Kuck, opened the door—a nine-week-old female with liver ticking and a perfect brown spot on her eye came careening down the steps of the front porch, colliding with my son’s shins.
 It would not be a cliche to say that it was love at first sight.